Selective spin transport through a quantum heterostructure: Transfer matrix method: Concluding remarks

-$\bullet$ Secondly we have neglected the electron-electron correlation effect.
-The inclusion of electron-electron correlation is a major challenge to us, since over the last few years a lot of efforts have been made to incorporate this effect, but no proper theory has yet been developed.
+$\bullet$ The effect of electron-electron (e-e) correlation has not been taken into account.
+The inclusion of e-e correlation is a major challenge to us, since over the past few years much efforts have been made to incorporate this effect, but no proper theory has been well developed.

-$\bullet$ Electron-phonon interaction has also been neglected in our theoretical formulation, as we are dealing with $0$K temperature.
-But even at non-zero finite temperature also we could neglect this effect.
-Because the broadening of energy levels due to electron-phonon interaction is much smaller than that of due to coupling of the MQD device with source and drain.
+$\bullet$ Electron-phonon (e-ph) interaction has also been neglected in our theoretical formulation, as we are dealing with zero temperature.
+But even at finite temperature one can neglect this effect as the broadening of energy levels due to e-ph interaction is much smaller than the broadening caused by coupling of the MQD device with electrodes.